Emergency (organization): Afghanistan

 The organization has been working in Afghanistan since 1999, where it has treated more than 8 million patients.
 EMERGENCY runs a Surgical Center for victims of war and landmines in Kabul, the capital.
 It runs a Surgical Center in Lashkar-Gah; the only free, specialized facility in the Helmand Province and in the remote areas, surrounding it with first aid posts.
 It operates two centers in the district of Anabah, Panjshir Valley: a medical-surgical center opened in 1999 and a maternity center opened in 2003.
 As with its other projects, it has established a network of First Aid Posts and Primary Health Clinics connected to the center.

 Eritrea

 Emergency began work in Eritrea in 2019, providing support for the cardiac clinics at the Orotta Medical Surgical National Referral Hospital in Asmara.
 The hospital is also linked to Emergency's Salam Centre for Cardiac Surgery through a regional cardiac surgery referral program.

 Gaza

-In September 2025, Life Support was dispatched to support the Global Sumud Flotilla trying to break the blockade of the Gaza Strip and deliver humanitarian aid to Gaza, which is undergoing famine during the ongoing war.
+In September 2025, Life Support was dispatched to support the Global Sumud Flotilla trying to break the blockade of the Gaza Strip and deliver humanitarian aid to Gaza, which is undergoing famine during the ongoing genocide.